 This programme develops key leadership and management skills for current managers and future leaders of organisations in the homelessness sector.

-The course was developed by the University's School of Business School in collaboration with the London Housing Foundation (LHF), who are sponsoring the course.
-LHF may consider sponsoring applicants from relevant areas of the public sector as well as the third/voluntary sector.
+This course was developed by the School of Business in collaboration with the London Housing Foundation (LHF), who are sponsoring the course.

-The course is primarily designed for appropriately experience and qualified staff in the homelessness and allied sectors.
-The course also enables you to make a study visit to a similar sector in another country through the support of the London Housing Foundation.
+The course is primarily designed for appropriately experienced and qualified staff in the homelessness and allied sectors.

 “I may have underestimated the work involved in the course but I cannot undervalue the amount of learning I will take away from the Postgraduate Certificate in Leadership in Housing and Homelessness: from tutors, coursework and other students.
 As well as helping me personally it has given me a new perspective on a range of issues that will improve how I lead my organisation for the benefit of the communities we serve.
 I would wholeheartedly recommend the course to new and seasoned managers."
 Recent graduate